AndroidStuff/SQLiteStorageOptionExample/README.md

 This app is for educational purpose of learning the following items:
 * Storage Mechanism: Read/Write data from/to SQLite DB in Android
 * ListView using ListAdaptor widget provided by Android API
+* Uses ButterKnife to Bind Views and stuff

 ## Reference/Inspiration/Motivation